JohnsonLM/CampusVision/docs/index.md

 ![Commits](https://badgen.net/github/commits/JohnsonLM/CampusVision/main)
 ![License](https://badgen.net/badge/license/GPL/blue)

-CampusVison is a digital signage Management solution designed to run on minimal hardware to maximize deployment options to devices such as micro-computers, raspberry pis, smart TVs, and other display devices.
+CampusVison is a digital signage Management solution designed to run on minimal hardware to maximize deployment options to devices such as microcomputers, raspberry pis, smart TVs, and other display devices.

 ## Features
 - Web interface for content management.